Educational

 CASS (Coding Accuracy Support System) certification is a USPS standard that ensures address validation software meets specific accuracy requirements.
 If you need to qualify for postal discounts or require the highest level of USPS-compliant address standardization, you should use a CASS-certified API.
 For general address validation and standardization, CASS certification is beneficial but not always required.

 The ability to verify international addresses depends on the API provider.
 Some providers specialize in US addresses only (using USPS data), while others offer global coverage.
-When evaluating providers, check their data coverage for your target countries and ensure they support the specific address formats and postal standards for those regions.
-Sthan.io currently focuses on US address verification with plans to expand internationally.
+When evaluating providers, check their data coverage for your target countries and ensure they support the specific address formats and postal standards for those regions. sthan.io currently supports US address verification and India address autocomplete, with plans to expand to additional countries.

 Integrating address verification typically involves two steps: 1) Obtain an authentication token using your API credentials, and 2) Make verification requests by sending addresses to the API endpoint.
 Most APIs use REST architecture with JSON responses.
 You can implement verification during form submission (real-time validation) or batch process existing addresses.
 The integration usually takes less than an hour for basic implementation.